 TD Aeroplan Visa Infinite Privilege Card

 The TD Aeroplan Visa Infinite Privilege Card has a welcome bonus of 25,000 Miles when you make your first purchase – but that’s not all.
-You can also get another 25,000 Aeroplan Miles bonus if you make $2,000 in purchases within 90 days of opening your account.

 On top of that, your usual everyday purchases have high potential to earn you lots of Miles.

 You’ll earn 1.5 miles for every $1 spent on eligible grocery, gas, drugstore, and Air Canada purchases (capped annually on the first $100,000 spent across these purchases).
 For everything else, you’ll earn 1.25 miles for every $1 spent.

 Add that all up, and you’ll be flying free sooner than you ever thought possible.

 If you’re travelling Air Canada, you’ll also get: